muffin87/helm-tutorial/part-02/README.md

 `.bashrc` or `.zshrc`, so you don't have to set this manually every time you launch a new shell._

-So are we now finished already?
+So are we finally done?
 Almost ... there is this little thing called [Role-based access control (RBAC)](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) in our way.
 With RBAC you can control who can do what.
 I have prepared a ClusterRoleBinding for our local dev environment.
 Please apply / create the